Afforess/LogisticsMining/README.md

-Repository for the Factorio RoboMiner mod.
+Repository for the Factorio Logistics Mining mod.

 Description
 ===========